Config and Advanced Options

 3. includes: List of selectors for included selections.

-4. type: It can take any of three values depending on the selector type: “CSS”, “XPath” or “JS”.
+4. type: Takes any of three values depending on the selector type: “CSS”, “XPath” or “JS”.
 The default selector is CSS (XPath for browser extension).

 5. expr: Selector expression for the selected or excluded text.

-6. dynamic: It can be either set to “true” or “false”.
+6. dynamic: Can be set to “true” or “false”.
 True value loads dynamic content of webpages while false does not.

 7. delay: Distill waits for the delay period before checking a page for a change.
-By default, it is set to 2.
-It can take values from 0 to 20.
-It is in seconds.
+By default, this is set to 2.
+Takes values from 0 to 20, in seconds.

-8. ignoreEmptyText: By default, it is set to true.
-In this case, when the selected element does not contain any text, it registers as error with error code “SELECTION_EMPTY” in the error-log.
-If you would like to consider empty text as a change, set it to false .
+8. ignoreEmptyText: By default, this is set to true.
+In this case, when the selected element does not contain any text, Distill registers an error with error code “SELECTION_EMPTY” in the error-log.
+If you would like to consider empty text as a change, set it to false.

-9. includeStyle: It is false by default.
-If it is set to true, it will include the webpage’s stylesheet in extracted data.
+9. includeStyle: Set to false by default.
+If set to true, Distill includes the webpage’s stylesheet in extracted data.

 How to wait for a page to finish loading before extracting content?